oscthe/Codeforces/README.md

 # Codeforces

-Repository containing solved Codeforces problems
+Repository containing solutions for Codeforces problems written in Python.